 It’s essential to be mindful of your daily calorie intake, as it can fluctuate based on various factors such as breastfeeding and physical activity.
 Aim to maintain a healthy equilibrium between fulfilling your energy needs and gradually shedding unwanted pounds.

 Weight loss after delivery is a common goal for many new mothers, and it’s essential to approach it safely and with realistic expectations.
-Choose nutritious foods to energise your body and aid in achieving lose weight post pregnancy.
+Choose nutritious foods to energise your body and aid in achieving weight loss post-pregnancy.

 5) Sustain your prenatal vitamin routine